Maternity Clothes 101: Your Complete Buying Guide

 • Embrace ruching.
 It’s a feature that allows your maternity clothes to grow with your bump.
 “It works with any single body type,” Greenstein says.
 “Even if you buy an item with ruching in your first trimester, you’re never going to run into any issues, because it totally flexes with your shape.”

-With all the physical and emotional changes your body is experiencing, pregnancy can sure feel like that awkward puberty phase all over again—unless, of course, you have a number of maternity clothing brands recommended by expert maternity stylists in your back pocket.
+With all the physical and emotional changes you’re experiencing, pregnancy can feel like that awkward puberty phase all over again—unless, of course, you have several maternity clothing brands recommended by expert maternity stylists in your back pocket.

 Here, a list of the best stylist-approved retail stores and e-commerce sites to help you stay true to your style during this huge transition.

 For on-trend style

 Most of us are pretty in tune with what’s hot each season, and that doesn’t have to change with pregnancy.
 These four fashion retailers carry trendy maternity clothes that will keep you looking and feeling chic.

 For maternity work clothes

 Dressing your bump for work can be challenging: You want to look polished, but comfort is key.
 Brown recommends sticking to tried-and-true maternity clothing to get you through the day.
 We recommend hitting up these retailers: